Business Administration (BAdm)

 BADM 325.
 Business Research Writing and Culture.
 3 Credits.

 An exposure to research writing, including what research is and its importance in the business world.
 Students will be shown how to gather data, analyze data, and manage the writing process.
 Students will learn how to develop and structure an academic research paper that demonstrates cultural agility.
-Prerequisites: ENGL 110 or ENGL 130.
+Prerequisite: ENGL 110 or ENGL 130.
 S.

 BADM 395A.
 Special Topics.
 1-4 Credits.